dtcenter/MET/docs/Users_Guide/config_options.rst

 Additional information and updated site locations can be found at the `EPA AirNow website <https://www.airnow.gov>`_.
 While some monitoring stations are permanent, others are temporary, and theirs locations can change.
-When running the ascii2nc tool with the `-format airnowhourly` option, users should `download <https://test.airnowtech.org/>`_ the `Monitoring_Site_Locations_V2.dat` data file data file corresponding to the date being processed and set the MET_AIRNOW_STATIONS envrionment variable to define its location.
+When running the ASCII2NC tool with the :code:`-format airnowhourly` option, users should `download <https://files.airnowtech.org>`_ the **Monitoring_Site_Locations_V2.dat** data file for the date being processed and set the MET_AIRNOW_STATIONS environment variable to define its location.

 .. _met_ndbc_stations: